penguin-statistics/ecmaworld/README.md

 # Penguin Statistics - ECMAWorld

-A monorepo for everything related with ECMAScript (JavaScript) at Penguin Statistics! _What an ECMAWorld we live in._
+A monorepo for everything related to ECMAScript (JavaScript) at Penguin Statistics! _What an ECMAWorld we live in._

 ## Apps and Packages